lorisleiva/laravel-actions/README.md

 // routes/web.php
 Route::post('articles', '\App\Actions\PublishANewArticle');
 ```
-If you need to specify an explicit HTTP response for when an action is used as a controller, you can defined the `response` method which provides the result of the `handle` method as the first argument.
+If you need to specify an explicit HTTP response for when an action is used as a controller, you can define the `response` method which provides the result of the `handle` method as the first argument.

 ```php
 class PublishANewArticle extends Action